 Make a Budget for Your Stock Trading

 Even if you have a knack for stock trading, devoting more than 10% of your portfolio to individual equities might put your investments at risk.
+You would also like to know what IPO does it mean.
 However, this isn’t the sole guideline to follow when it comes to risk management.
 Further safety tips are as follows:

 - Don’t utilise funds set aside for immediate, must-pay needs such as your tuition fees or your loan amount.